iron-io/docs/worker/start/first-worker/index.md

 {% include worker/start/first-worker/python/zip-directory.md %}

-That `directory` parameter is just the path to the directory you want to zip.
+That <span class="fixed-width">directory</span> parameter is just the path to the directory you want to zip.
 Relative and absolute paths are both okay.
-The `destination` parameter is the name you want the zip file to use.
-The `overwrite` parameter is a boolean switch: if true, the packager will overwrite fileNameForZip.zip if it exists.
+The <span class="fixed-width">destination</span> parameter is the name you want the zip file to use.
+The <span class="fixed-width">overwrite</span> parameter is a boolean switch: if true, the packager will overwrite fileNameForZip.zip if it exists.
 If false and fileNameForZip.zip already exists, the packager will do nothing.
 The function returns true if the zip was created or false if creation failed.

 We don't need to upload a full directory, though--we just want to upload a single file.
 We still need to package that, but you don't need to separate it into its own directory.
 Just call this, instead:

 {% include worker/start/first-worker/python/zip-files.md %}

-The `base_dir` parameter is the base directory for files inside the zip.
+The <span class="fixed-width">base_dir</span> parameter is the base directory for files inside the zip.
 If you leave it blank, as the example above does, it defaults to the root directory of the zip.
-The `files` parameter is an array of files to zip.
+The <span class="fixed-width">files</span> parameter is an array of files to zip.
 These will all have the base directory prepended to them inside the zip.
-In our case, that means `"" + "fibonacci.<span class="language extension">py</span>"`, which just yields `"fibonacci.<span class="language extension">py</span>"`.
+In our case, that means <span class="fixed-width">"" + "fibonacci.<span class="language extension">py</span>"</span>, which just yields <span class="fixed-width">"fibonacci.<span class="language extension">py</span>"</span>.
 The final two parameters are just the destination for the zip file and the boolean switch to overwrite the zip file if it exists, just like zipDirectory.
 This, again, returns true if the zip was created or false if creation failed.

 Now that we've packaged everything up, it's time to upload it to IronWorker.
 You can do this in a single library call:

 {% include worker/start/first-worker/python/post-code.md %}

-The `runFilename` parameter is the filename in the zip you want the worker to execute when it runs.
-The `zipFilename` parameter is the zip you want to upload.
-The `name` parameter is a name for the worker that will help you find it on your HUD and will let you run the worker.
+The <span class="fixed-width">runFilename</span> parameter is the filename in the zip you want the worker to execute when it runs.
+The <span class="fixed-width">zipFilename</span> parameter is the zip you want to upload.
+The <span class="fixed-width">name</span> parameter is a name for the worker that will help you find it on your HUD and will let you run the worker.
 The function returns a response from the server.
 If everything goes well, you'll see this:

 {% include worker/start/first-worker/python/post-code-response.md %}